Fazekas-Robo-Team/frt-ev3dev-cpp/README.md

 Language bindings inspired by [ddemidov/ev3dev-lang-cpp](https://github.com/ddemidov/ev3dev-lang-cpp) with some added higher level functionality.
 It is under development, meaning it might not be complete.

-First and foremost, this library serves educational purposes, and this guide is aimed to help beginners, therefore its wording tries to be casual, and it contains fully working programs in every example, which can be tried out and experimented with.
+First and foremost, this library serves educational purposes, and this guide is aimed to help beginners.
+Therefore, its wording tries to be casual, and it contains fully working programs in every example, which can be tried out and experimented with.
 Using C++ is much more complex than using Python, however it should not be forgotten, that the former runs roughly 20 times faster on an EV3 brick than MicroPython.
 The setting up may require assistance though.

 - [Getting started](#getting-started)
     - [Compilation](#compilation)